Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Overall Churn Analysis

-While quarterly churn naturally fluctuates as new members join, a more reliable view comes from examining patterns across a member’s lifetime, regardless of when they started.
-By aligning all members from their start date and measuring how long they remain before canceling, we can observe the realistic behavioral patterns across tenure.
-This approach shows how likely a member is to remain active at different stages in their journey.
+Understanding the overall churn curve is essential because it shows when members are most at risk of leaving and how quickly attrition accumulates over time.
+Instead of looking only at quarterly churn, aligning members by their start date provides a clearer view of the membership lifecycle.
+This “lifetime lens” highlights the critical windows where targeted interventions can have the greatest impact.

-- **First Month (Day 30)**: A new member has about a 21% probability of canceling within their first month.
+- **First Month (Day 30)**: About 21% of new members cancel within their first month.
+This highlights a critical “trial period,” where early onboarding and engagement efforts are essential.

-- **Second Month (Day 60)**: By the end of two months, the cumulative probability of churn rises to ~35%.
+- **Second Month (Day 60)**: By two months, churn rises to ~35%.
+Members who haven’t built consistent habits or connections are more likely to leave at this stage.

-- **Third Month (Day 90)**: By three months, there is nearly a 44% chance of cancellation.
+- **Third Month (Day 90)**: Nearly 44% have canceled by the three-month mark, showing that the first 90 days are a decisive window for long-term retention.

-- **Fourth Month (Day 120)**: By four months, the probability of churn exceeds 56%.
+- **Fourth Month (Day 120)**: By four months, more than half of members (56%) have left.
+Beyond this point, retention depends on actively re-engaging those at risk.

-The median tenure = 105 days, showing half of all new members cancel within 3.5 months.
+The median tenure is just 105 days (3.5 months), meaning half of all members leave within the first three months.
 <br>

 <img src="Images/retention_churn_rates.png" alt="Retention Churn Rate" width="475"/>
 <img src="Images/member_tenure_days.png" alt="Retention Churn Rate" width="470"/>

-## Churn Analysis by Membership Type
+## Membership Type & Churn Analysis

-We can further break members down by membership type to see which plans perform better at retaining members within our 105-day benchmark.
+Membership type is a strong predictor of retention because it reflects the initial commitment made by the buyer.
+Members who commit to annual plans are signaling longer-term intent, while those on month-to-month contracts keep their options open.
+By comparing the two, we can see which agreements are most effective at holding members beyond the critical 105-day benchmark.

-- **Annual memberships are most stable**: Standard Annual members show the lowest churn rate at 15.5%, followed closely by Passport Annual at 18.2% (11.56% and 13.64% respectively for cancelations within the 105-day window).
+- **Annual memberships are most stable**: Standard Annual members show the lowest churn rate at 15.5%, followed closely by Passport Annual at 18.2% (with only 11.56% and 13.64% canceling within the 105-day window).
+These members are less likely to drop out early, suggesting that longer commitments create stronger incentives to stay engaged.

 - **Month-to-month memberships are riskier**: Standard M2M members churn at 36.4%, while Passport M2M members are the most likely to leave, with churn over 41.9% (18% and 25.83% respectively within the 105-day window).

-Across both Standard and Passport plans, annual commitments consistently outperform month-to-month contracts in reducing churn.
+The flexibility of these plans attracts new members, but also makes it easier to cancel when motivation dips.
 <br>

 <img src='Images/retention_by_agreement.png' alt='retention_by_agreement' width='500'/>
 <img src='Images/churn_rate_by_agreement_type.png' alt='churn_rate_by_agreement_type' width='426'/>

-## Check-In History
+## Check-In Behavior & Usage Patterns

-The gym’s peak hours are between 7–10 AM and 4–6 PM, aligning with typical pre-work and post-work schedules.
-Understanding check-in behavior during these windows not only helps with staffing and resource allocation, but also provides valuable insight into member commitment and churn risk.

-Check-ins represent the most fundamental form of engagement.
-Members who don’t use the facility are far more likely to cancel, especially before the 105-day mark.
+Check-ins are the most fundamental signal of member engagement — if members aren’t showing up, they’re unlikely to stay.
+Tracking usage patterns not only helps with staffing during peak hours (7–10 AM and 4–6 PM), but also provides one of the strongest predictors of churn risk, especially within the critical 105-day window.

-- **Usage frequency drives retention**: Members who check in fewer than 4 times per month churn at a  high rate (43.01%), while those with more than 4 monthly visits churn just < 15.3%.
+- **Usage frequency drives retention**: Members who check in fewer than 4 times per month churn at a high rate (43.01%), while those with more than 4 monthly visits churn at just 15.3%.

-- **The “middle ground” is safer**: Members who check in between 4–12 times per month have a moderate churn rate of ~15.04%, aligning closely with the gym’s overall average of 8–9 visits.
+- **The “middle ground” is safer**: Members who check in between 4–12 times per month have a moderate churn rate of ~15.04%, which aligns closely with the gym’s overall average of 8–9 visits per month.

-- **Active vs. churned behavior**: Current active members average 9 check-ins per month, compared to just 7 for members who cancel by the 105 day window.
+- **Active vs. churned behavior**: Current active members average 9 check-ins per month, compared to just 7 for members who cancel by the 105-day mark.

 - **Complete inactivity predicts cancellation**: Members who go 30+ days without a check-in have a 43.94% likelihood of canceling, versus only 5.55% for those who stay consistently active.
 <br>